-For further information please contact MRG.
-A CIP catalogue record of this publication is available from the British Library ISBN 1 897 693 885 Published July 2003.
-Printed in the UK on recycled paper.
-Cover photo Quechua Indian women marching for equal rights, Peru.
-Jeremy Horner/Panos Pictures.
-Public Participation and Minorities is published by MRG as a contribution to public understanding of the issue which forms its subject.
-The text does not necessarily represent in every detail and in all its aspects, the collective view of MRG.
+This Report has been commissioned and is published by MRG as a contribution to public understanding of the issue which forms its subject.
+The text and views of the author do not necessarily represent, in every detail and in all its aspects, the collective view of MRG.